 Overview

 The LEveraging Models for Originating eNtity Authentication including a full aTtestation With an entity Identity in a Secure Token (LEMON TWIST) solution adheres to the principals as outlined in [IPNNI-00075R00x].
-The key characteristic of LEMON TWIST is the extension of the namespace for the identity associated with the entity that is authorized to obtain STI certificates, while leveraging the core SHAKEN mechanism for providing the authorization.
+The key characteristic of LEMON TWIST is the extension of the namespace for the identity associated with the entity that is authorized to obtain STI certificates by assigning Entity Identifiers within the SPC (i.e., OCN) namespace, while leveraging the core SHAKEN mechanism for providing the authorization.

 This solution is premised on the originating entity adding a SIP Identity header field with a PASSporT with an attestation of “A”.
 There are no changes to the base SHAKEN mechanisms defined in [ATIS-1000074], [ATI-1000080] and [ATIS-1000084] in terms of the following: